 - The converter transforms 120V AC into 12V DC and enables you to use the interior lights, fans, pumps, and 12V appliances, whether operating on 12V battery power or 120V shore power. - When on 12V battery power only, everything works normally except the 120V outlets and appliances.
-Some appliances, if connected and equipped, will still work with propane gas supply.
+Some appliances, if connected and equipped, will still work with a propane gas supply. - The converter system is designed to maintain constant output voltages, thus named DC (direct current), regardless of the variances that occur in shore power systems which are AC (alternating current). - The converter is energized only when the trailer is hooked up to 120V AC shore power.